louisjensen/simple-logo-IDE/doc/DESIGN_PLAN.md

         * Its intended use it to select from multiple different languages to fulfill the requirement in the Basic implementation
         * This could be extended by adding in more properties files and adding to the dropdown list
     * displayError()
-        * Triggered by exceptions being thrown to external methods.
+        * Triggered by back_end.exceptions being thrown to external methods.
-        * Its intended purpose is to make sure that the project never crashes, and instead handles exceptions as they happen and alerts the User that they have done something incorrectly
+        * Its intended purpose is to make sure that the project never crashes, and instead handles back_end.exceptions as they happen and alerts the User that they have done something incorrectly
         * This could be extended by throwing different kinds of errors
     * displayHelpPage()
         * This is a method called when the user clicks on the help page tab.